thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/chart-widget.md

 In the example, widget is displaying the latest pressure time series data values of three devices.

-{% include images-gallery.html imageCollection="charts-bars" preview="false" %}
+{% include images-gallery.html imageCollection="charts-bars" %}

 ## Chart widget settings